rubenwgs/WuS/Data_Modelling_and_Databases/Book/Chapter6/DMDB_BN_CH6.md

 The statement above does two things:

 1. The first line declares that the transaction may write data
-2. The second line declares that the transmission may run with "isolation level" `read-uncommited`.
+2. The second line declares that the transmission may run with "isolation level" `read-uncommitted`.
 That is, the transaction is allowed to read dirty data.

 ### 6.6.6 Other Isolation Levels

 SQL provides a total of four `isolation levels`.
-We have already seen serializable and read-uncommited.
-The other two are `read-commited` and `repeatable-read`.
+We have already seen serializable and read-uncommitted.
+The other two are `read-committed` and `repeatable-read`.
 They can be set by:

 ```sql
     SET TRANSACTION ISOLATION LEVEL READ COMMITTED;